-- Be age 18 through 25. - Had been receiving Foster Care, subsidized guardianship, or court-ordered Kinship Care on the date that he or she turned 18. - Meet citizenship or immigration criteria for the population above that applies to them.
+- Be age 18 through 25. - Had been receiving Foster Care, subsidized guardianship, or court-ordered Kinship Care on the date that he or she turned 18.
+It does not matter what state he or she was residing in when he or she turned 18 years old. - Meet citizenship or immigration criteria for the population above that applies to them. - Be a Wisconsin resident